jamfesteq/web/content/expansions/0-classic/_index.en.md

 - Max Level: 50

 {{<details title="Jamfest Rule Overrides">}}
+- Enchanter, Cleric, Shaman, Druids and Wizard guildmasters now do services you would expect for a fee of `(level-10) platinum` (10 and below is free)
 - Gear is not left on corpses
 - Server wide OOC is enabled
 - Server wide Auction is enabled